 With the passage of time, Santa Fe was less dependent on Goffs because more modern steam engines could travel farther without taking on water.
 By the end of the 1930s the transition from steam to diesel was approaching.

-The beautiful School continued in operation until 1937.
+The beautiful school continued in operation until 1937.
 By then the Goffs School District had been absorbed into the Needles Unified School District.
 A school site along the active route of U. S. Highway 66 was favored.
-A new school was built in Essex - the last classes were held in the Goffs School in the Spring of 1937.
+A new school was built in Essex and the last classes were held in the Goffs School in the spring of 1937.
 The Goffs School property passed into private hands and over the next ten years Goffs nearly faded from the map.

 U. S. Army troops were stationed at Goffs during World War II - more than 10,000 at some times.
 There were no businesses left, not even a service station or cafe.
 The Schoolhouse itself was pressed into service as a cafe for some of the soldiers.

 After World War II, Goffs was forlorn and abandoned.
 The fields around Goffs had been stripped of their vegetation.
 Strong desert winds drifting the exposed dirt and sand created land patterns that had not existed before.
-Wildlife had been decimated by the presence of this large number of people who were strangers to the desert.
-Most of the old buildings that existed at the beginning of World War II were consumed as firewood by the soldiers attempting to keep warm against the cold winds that blow out of the northeast in the winter.
+The wildlife had been decimated by the presence of this large number of people who were strangers to the desert.
+Most of the old buildings that existed at the beginning of World War II had been consumed as firewood by the soldiers attempting to keep warm against the cold winds that blow out of the northeast in the winter.

 By 1989, for personal reasons, Jim and Bertha felt the need to sell the Schoolhouse property and move elsewhere.
-They offered it to Dennis & Jo Ann Casebier hoping that we would continue to save it and make something out of it.
+They offered it to Dennis and Jo Ann Casebier hoping that they would continue to save it and make something out of it.
 In early 1990 the Casebiers acquired ownership and thus began a new phase of history for Goffs and its Schoolhouse.